CAMDEN COUNTY BOARD OF CHOSEN FREEHOLDERS

-A. Employees shall be given time off without loss of pay when commanded to appear as a witness and not a party before a court, legislative committee, or judicial or quasi-judicial body.
+A. Employee shall be given time off without loss of pay when commanded to appear as a witness and not a party before a court, legislative committee, or judicial or quasi-judicial body.

 B. The provisions of Section A above shall not apply for appearances by an employee in connection with any activities set forth in Article XX Strikes and Lock-Outs.

-Employees shall be given time without loss of pay when performing civilian duty in relation to national defense or other emergency when so ordered by the Governor of the State of New Jersey or the President of the United States.
+A. Employee shall be given time without loss of pay when performing emergency civilian duty in relation to national defense or other emergency when so ordered by the Governor of the State of New Jersey or the President of the United States.

-A. In the event of the death of an employee's mother, father, spouse, child, foster child, stepchild or step parent the employee shall be granted five (5) days off without loss of pay, one of which shall be the day of death or day of the funeral.
+A. In the event of the death of an employee=s mother, father, spouse, child, foster child, step child foster parent or step parent, the employee shall be granted five (5) days off without loss of pay, one of which shall be the day of death or the day of the funeral.
 Bereavement leave must be used within fourteen (14) calendar days of death.